 Lisa Root joined the CSUSB community in May 2016 from California State University, Chico.
 In her current role, she provides leadership to the Office of Student Conduct and Ethical Development and the CARE Team.

 Root earned her bachelor of arts degree in Liberal Studies at San Jose State University, where she served as a Residence Hall Director and launched her career in student affairs.
 She went on to obtain her master of arts degree in Education, Counseling & Guidance at California State Polytechnic University, San Luis Obispo.

-Dr. Beth Jaworski has worked at CSUSB since 2003 in various roles, including as a therapist in Counseling & Psychological Services, the director of Services to Students with Disabilities, Assistant Vice President for Student Services, and in her current role as Executive Director of Health, Counseling, and Wellness in the Division of Student Affairs.
-She oversees two student services departments: Counseling & Psychological Services and the Student Health Center.
+Dr. Beth Jaworski has worked at CSUSB since 2003 in various roles, including as a therapist in Counseling & Psychological Services, the Director of Services to Students with Disabilities, Assistant Vice President for Student Services, and in her current role as Director of the Student Health Center in the Division of Student Affairs.
 In addition, Dr. Jaworski serves on the CARE (Campus Assessment, Response & Education) Team.
 She is a clinical psychologist and holds her M.S. and Ph.D. from Syracuse University and B.A. from the University of California, Irvine.
-She is committed to student success, health and wellness and social justice for all.
+She is committed to student success, health and wellness, and social justice for all.